muflone/ansible-cloud-servers/README.md

 - **playbooks/tasks/ping.yml**

   Check if all the hosts are up and reachable from ansible.
-- **playbooks/tasks/install_packages.yml**
+- **playbooks/tasks/maintenance.yml**

+  Execute regular maintenance, including upgrade the installed packages and
-  Upgrade and install some packages on all the hosts.
+- install extra packages on all the hosts.